Corporate Fundraising Ideas and Strategies to Make an Impact

 Here is a fun example: Say your organization launches a cause marketing program supporting wind power.
 Your goal is to raise funds to offset energy usage throughout your community with wind power.
 Why not host a “Wind-a-thon” and bring everyone together in a community park to fly kites and raise money in support of wind power?
 Perhaps you can hand out small wind-blowers with your corporate logo or balloons and have everyone release their balloons at once and watch as the power of the wind takes them away.
 Unique ideas like this will not only create a memorable fundraising event for staff, participants, and event attendees but may also help you attract the attention of local media.

 Our #1 Corporate & Business Fundraising Idea: Company Walk-a-thons

 Why not encourage employees to achieve their fitness goals while raising money for a good cause?
 A walkathon fundraising event promotes team bonding, community interaction, and provides a great opportunity to raise money for a charity or cause while promoting health and fitness.
 It also offers a fun, interactive event that almost everyone can participate in.
 Benefits also include possibly attracting interest from local media and helping to grow awareness of your business and cause.

 And, there’s no saying the walk-a-thon has to happen in one day.
 Try something new…what about a walk-a-thon marathon where participants are challenged to walk a certain number of miles each week?
-It’s very easy to manage with peer-to-peer management software which manages event details and allows participants to easily track miles and donations.
-This type of event extends the duration of your fundraising campaign and provides additional benefits to participants prolonging their challenge and rewards.
+It’s very easy to manage with peer-to-peer crowdfunding software which manages event details and allows participants to easily track miles and donations.
+This type of event extends the duration of your fundraising campaign and provides additional benefits to participants prolonging their challenges and rewards.

 More Great Corporate Fundraising Event Ideas